 3. Rich Dad Poor Dad – Robert Kiyosaki

 Another classic for those who want to learn some fundamentals in behaviors to practice to achieve wealth.
 Robert talks about 4 asset classes and mainly harps on the business asset class, but it is definitely a book everyone should pick up.

 4. The Millionaire Next Door – Thomas Stanley & William Danko

 Your neighbor could be a millionaire and your doctor could be dead broke.
-This booked opened my eyes in seeing how the American culture of consumption and social norms drive the vast majority of the populations into the heavy debt.
+This book opened my eyes to see how our culture of consumption and social norms drive the vast majority of the populations into heavy debt.
 It provides data comparing the spending behavior of the average millionaire to the spending behavior of the average earning American.
 You can guess what the outcomes are, but it’s quite staggering when you actually learn the numbers and conceptualize it.